 It should be kept in mind that an art project has to work for four (preview on Friday) or six hours (Saturday).
 This is important, for example, for performances which might have to be shown several times).
-Breaks are possible, but should be relatively short.
+Breaks between performances are possible, but must be kept relatively short.

-On 4 May, 2018, and 5 May, 2018, the sun does not set until 20:45, so it will only be completely dark after 21:00.
+On 3 May, 2019 (preview), and 4 May, 2019, the sun does not set until 20:45, so it will only be completely dark after 21:00.
 Projects which only achieve their full impact in complete darkness will either only be shown to advantage for a very short time, or appropriate measures will have to be taken to ensure darkness (e.g. using rooms without windows or windows with blackout), and this should be taken into consideration in the project concept /design and calculation.